 List machinery and equipment that was disposed of by outright sales and items that were destroyed by fire, flood, and other disasters.
 Do not list items traded-in here.
 Report insurance received from machinery destroyed and check to see that all dispositions are removed from the end inventory.
+Add insurance received from machinery destroyed to total machinery and equiment sold and enter the total in Screen 2.

-As with the machinery and equipment purchased, only the total machinery and equipment sold is required to complete a business summary; consequently, if the farm records are complete and accurate, Worksheet 2 is not needed for input and need not be used.
+As with the machinery and equipment purchased, only the total machinery and equipment sold (including insurance proceeds) is required to complete a business summary; consequently, if the farm records are complete and accurate, Worksheet 2 is not needed for input and need not be used.